RafieAmandio/CH-4-BE/docs/api-contract/event.md

 **Business Logic:**
 - Only event creator can delete the event
-- Performs soft delete (sets `is_active` to false)
+- Performs soft delete (sets `is_active` to false) by default
+- Hard delete option available via query parameter
-- Event data is preserved but hidden from queries
+- Event data is preserved but hidden from queries (soft delete)

 ---